vasquez-cs/stock-analysis/README.md

 *Figure 5: 2018 Refactored data run time*

 <img src="https://user-images.githubusercontent.com/107224632/175448831-63b07cfb-f29e-4ed7-9694-6ebb12730d4b.png" width=40% height=40%><br />
-*Figure 6: Percentage decrease between orignal 2018 VBA code and 2018 Refactored VBA code run time* <sup>a</sup><br />
+*Figure 6: Percentage decrease between the orignal 2018 VBA code and 2018 Refactored VBA code run time* <sup>a</sup><br />

 ## Summary:
-Refactoring code is beneficial when the updates made are efficent and produce a quicker runtime when using the same dataset for comparing the orignial code vs the new refactored code.
-In this case, the pros of refactoring the VBA code is that we produced nearly a 87% decrease in runtimes for the 2018 dataset.
-A potential con is when this refactored code is further altered to accomodate more tickers or using larger datasets.
+Refactoring code is beneficial when the updates made are efficient and produce a quicker runtime when using the same dataset for comparing the original code vs the newly refactored code.
+In this case, the pros of refactoring the VBA code are that we produced nearly an 87% decrease in runtimes for the 2018 dataset.
+A potential con is when this refactored code is further altered to accommodate more tickers or use larger datasets.
 Further updates need to take into account that there may be ever more ways to make this efficient that do not use the current VBA code structure.

 ### Footnotes